Daichotomy/UpSideDai/README.md

 ## Financial engineering

 A contract for difference is a contract between two parties stipulating that the buyer will pay to the seller the difference between the current value of an asset and its value at contract time.
-DaiHard's implementation pays out the difference between the price of Dai and 1 USD.
+UpsideDai's implementation pays out the difference between the price of Dai and 1 USD.
 A CFD is a synthetic contract, representing synthetic price exposure to an underlying fictitious asset.
 As such it requires a maturity at which tokens can be redeemed for underlying.
 This ensures that the price of the token in the secondary market has a low tracking error to the underlying price feed.

 ### On-chain price of Dai in USD